BhardwajArjit/BhardwajArjit/README.md

 <p align="center">

-<b>A Software Developer, with excellent problem solving skills, passionate about ML and Open Source, talks about Research and Innovation in Modern Technology.</b>
+<b>A student, with excellent problem solving skills, passionate about ML and Open Source, talks about Research and Innovation in Modern Technology.</b>

 </p>